K0IN/debug-graph/README.md

 ## 🛠️ How to Get Started

 1. Set a breakpoint in your code.
-2. Click on the `Call Graph` icon in the top bar of your editor.
+2. Click on the `Call Graph` icon in the top bar of your editor (only visible while debugging).
 3. Explore the variables and trace the origin of your execution.

 ## 📥 How to Install